 One group of participants in this study will receive nivolumab alone, which is intended to stimulate the immune system to attack the tumor.
 A second group will receive nivolumab in combination with stereotactic radiosurgery (SRS).
 SRS, which delivers a high dose of focused radiation to a tumor over a short period of time, is already a standard treatment that is used to help control advanced or When tumors have spread to other parts of the body from the original tumor site. chordoma tumors (it is sometimes called CyberKnife or Gamma Knife, which are the names of machines used to deliver the radiation).
 Doctors believe SRS triggers an immune response by causing tumor cells to burst, exposing their abnormal contents to the immune system.
 It may also make tumor cells more sensitive to being killed by the immune system.

 This understanding has provided rationale for testing the combination of checkpoint inhibitors with SRS.
 Clinical trials testing this combination in other tumor types have shown preliminary evidence of enhanced activity against the tumor compared with SRS alone or a checkpoint inhibitor alone.
 More recently, researchers at Johns Hopkins University showed that this combination reduces tumor growth and improves survival in a mouse model of chordoma.
 Taken together, this evidence provides strong rationale for a clinical trial testing nivolumab alone and in combination with SRS.

 This study is designed specifically for chordoma patients whose tumors have come back in the same area or have spread to other parts of the body.
 Patients must meet the following basic criteria to be eligible:

 - Confirmed diagnosis of chordoma

-- Recurrent or metastatic disease confirmed by imaging (cannot be newly diagnosed, primary chordoma)
+- Recurrent or When tumors have spread to other parts of the body from the original tumor site. confirmed by imaging (cannot be newly diagnosed, primary chordoma)